ld32/SmartSlurm/README.md

 runAsPipeline goes through the bash script, read the for loop and job decorators,
     set up slurm script for each step and job dependencies, and submit the jobs.

+## runAsPipeline FAQ

+### Do I need to wait for the first 5 jobs finish before my future jobs get an estimated resource?

+    No. If the jobd don't depend on other job, runAsPipeline will submit all jobs at once, but only let the first jobs run, the othe jobs wait for the first 5 finish to get some statistics, then estimate memory and time, then release them to run.

+### Can -I directly take file size or job size?
+    Not right now.
+I think it is good suggetion.
+We can add the function to next release.

+### Can I have -c x?

+    Yes.
+All regular sbatch options are OK to have.

+### How about multiple inputs?

+    Yes.
+You can have input="input1.txt input2.txt" or #@2,1,find,,input1.input2,sbstch ...

 =======

 # sbatchAndTop
 ## How to use sbatchAndTop